Department of Materials Science and Engineering

 MSE Program Highlights

-- A 5-year Accelerated Bachelor's/Master's (ABM) program is available for advanced study and further specialization.
+- A 5-year Accelerated Bachelor's/Master's (ABM) program.

 Admission